 |Ha Jung Lee||Ha Jung Lee is an assistant professor in Religious Studies and Bioethics.
 She taught bioethics courses as a graduate writing fellow at Boston University.
 She is a PhD candidate in religious studies (social ethics) at Boston University.
 Her research focuses on ethnic minority immigrants’ end-of-life decisions.
 She received a BSE in biomedical engineering from Duke University (with a minor in music), a JD from Seattle University, an MAT from Fuller Theological Seminary, and a MBE from Harvard Medical School.|

-Department of Philosophy.
-Dr. Liao teaches Basics of Bioethics with special attention to traditionally marginalized perspectives, such as those that are concerned with racism and ableism and medicine and technology.
+Sam Liao is Associate Professor of Philosophy.
+He teaches Basics of Bioethics with special attention to the ways in which oppressive systems, such as racism and ableism, function in medicine and technology.
 See his website (http://liao.shen-yi.org) for more information on his research interests beyond bioethics.